 Mark your calendars!
-The upcoming local elections will take place on Saturday, 11 October 2025.
+Voting in the upcoming local elections opens on 9 September and closes at midday on Saturday, 11 October 2025.
 It will be conducted by postal voting using the First Past the Post electoral system, meaning that the candidate(s) with the most votes will win.

 Ngā rā mātua | Key dates